-Pre-requisites: Geoscience II A and B.
+Pre-requisites: Geoscience II A and R.

-Clay Mineralogy-the structure and properties of clay minerals.
+Clay Mineralogy: The structure and properties of clay minerals.
 Techniques for their recognition.
 Clay-water systems and ion exchange.
 Some applied aspects of clay mineralogy.
 Laboratory work to illustrate the above course.

-Sedimentary Petrology-the chemistry of weathering and soil formation.
+Sedimentary Petrology: The chemistry of rock weathering.
 The chemically formed sedimentary rocks including the phosphates, zeolites, evaporites, ferruginous and siliceous deposits.
 The distribution of trace elements in sedimentary rocks.